castle2668/astro-blog/src/content/blog/2024-10-21-algorithm-time-complexity copy.md

 }
 ```

 Here, for every element in the array, we’re looking at every other element.
 So, with 3 elements, we log 9 pairs.
 With 4 elements, we log 16 pairs.
-You can see how quickly things can get out of hand—this would show an exponential jump on our graph!
+You can see how quickly things can get out of hand — this would show an exponential jump on our graph!

 ## 4. Logarithmic Time - O(log n)